gnosis/GECO/Proposals/PredictionOfPredictions.md

 The contracts to be produced:

-- the main contract (modified [this contract](https://github.com/vporton/conditional-tokens-contracts/blob/shared-sets/contracts/ConditionalTokensMany.sol)) that accepts donations, manages predictions, pays salaries
+- the "prediction of predictions" conditional tokens contract (modified [this contract](https://github.com/vporton/conditional-tokens-contracts/blob/shared-sets/contracts/ConditionalTokensMany.sol)) that also accepts donations
+- the prediction markets contract that can receive the collateral assigned to a given oracle proportionally to the voting results for this oracle and then distribute to the traders (conditional token holders) accodingly to their score by this oracle (slightly modified [this contract](https://github.com/vporton/conditional-tokens-contracts/blob/shared-sets/contracts/ConditionalTokensMany.sol) will suffice)
 - the upgradeable voting contract
 - the upgradeable BrightID supervisor contract